soederpop/skypager/docs/tutorials/module-registries/introduction.md

 ## Skypager Registries

 Node's `require.cache` is the language level module registry.

-What if we wanted to develop domain level module registries, which provided similar functionality to node's require on top of it.
+Skypager's Registry classes let us develop domain level module registries, which provided similar functionality to node's require, but for specific collections of modules.

+It is very common that modules which live inside `src/pages` all have a select few things in common, and that modules which live inside `src/features` have things in common with eachother.

 ```javascript
 const { Context: Registry } = require('@skypager/runtime/lib/registries')